status-im/nim-chronicles/README.md

 In the introduction, we saw `debug` and `info` as examples for logging statements.
 Other similar statements include `notice`, `warn`, `error` and `fatal`.
-All of these statements accept arbitrary key-value pairs, but you can also specify only the name of a local variable, which will create a key will the same name (i.e. passing a local varialbe named `foo` will be translated to the pair `foo = foo`).
+All of these statements accept arbitrary key-value pairs.
+As a short-cut, you are also allowed to specify only the name of a particular variable and Chronicles will create a key will the same name (i.e. passing a local variable named `foo` will be translated to the pair `foo = foo`).

-A typical practice enforced in other logging libraries is to associate the logging recrods with the name of the component that produced them or with a particular run-time property such as `RequestID`.
-Chronicles provides two general-purspose facilities for assigning such properties in an automated way:
+A common practice enforced in other logging libraries is to associate the logging records with the name of the component that produced them or with a particular run-time property such as `RequestID`.
+Chronicles provides two general-purpose facilities for assigning such properties in an automated way:

 ### `logScope`